masc2026/sqlite-core-data-creation/README.md

 This project showing data migration to a `Core Data` compatible `SQLite` database using scripts (`zsh`, `Python`, `PL/pgSQL`, `Swift`, `SQLite and PosgreSQL SQL`) is not a ready-made solution for similar requirements in other projects, but some procedures can perhaps be adopted and some architectural features of the script solution should be usable for others.

-`Core Data` is a propietary persistence framework from Apple for iOS, iPhoneOS, macOS apps.
+`Core Data` is a propietary persistence framework from Apple for iPadOS, iOS, macOS apps.

 There are several base technologies that can be managed by `Core Data` for storing data on a file system, one is `SQLite` - and that is what we are using here.